 MoneyGeek's Take: AIG offers the best term life for diabetics, with flexible terms and coverage limits, so you only pay for the coverage you need for as long as you need it.

-AIG offers some of the most flexible terms for temporary life insurance coverage of any carrier, with cheap rates compared to competitors.
-Most life insurers offer term life insurance coverage for 10, 20, or 30 years, without options in between.
-AIG’s Quality of Life Flex Term (QoL Flex Term) allows you to choose the number of years you need coverage.
+AIG offers some of the most flexible terms for temporary life insurance coverage of any carrier, with competitive rates compared to competitors.
+Most life insurers offer term life insurance coverage for 10, 20 or 30 years without options in between.
+AIG's Quality of Life Flex Term (QoL Flex Term) allows you to choose the number of years you need coverage.

-You can opt for policies from 10 to 35 years in length and any number in between.
-So if you want to get a 17-year term life insurance policy to cover the rest of your mortgage loan, AIG’s QoL Flex Term will provide a guaranteed level death benefit for the life of the mortgage.
+You can opt for term policies from 10 to 35 years in length and any number in between.
+For example, if you want a 17-year term life insurance policy to cover the rest of your mortgage loan, AIG's QoL Flex Term will provide a guaranteed level death benefit for the life of the mortgage.

-QoL Flex Term also comes with living benefits riders built-in, so you don’t have to pay extra for these valuable riders.
+QoL Flex Term also includes living benefits riders, so you don’t have to pay extra for these valuable riders.

 Coverage begins at $100,000 for all AIG term life insurance policies.
 If you don’t need extra flexibility, AIG also offers standard term life insurance and renewable term life insurance, which renews annually or every five years until you cancel the policy.

-At AIG, Type 1 diabetics are required to complete a medical exam to determine eligibility.
-People with Type 2 diabetes may qualify for term life insurance without a medical exam, depending on their overall health and family history.
+At AIG, type 1 diabetics are required to complete a medical exam to determine eligibility.
+Depending on their overall health and family history, people with type 2 diabetes may qualify for term life insurance without a medical exam.

 Policy Types Offered: